starlightknown/AIry_pages/CONTRIBUTING.md

 # What kinds of contributions are we looking for?
-We love receiving contributions from our community.
+We love receiving contributions from anyone who would love to contribute.
 Any assistance you can provide with regards to bug fixes, feature enhancements, and documentation is more than welcome.

 # Contributing